aludnam/inmf/README.txt

 Example 1)

-Run the code example.m.
-The data is simulated from 8 sources; the true sources are shown in Supplementary Figure S6. peval.Kinput=15 sources are specified in the code.
+Run the code example_sim.m.
+The data is simulated from 8 sources; the true sources are shown in Supplementary Figure S10. peval.Kinput=15 sources are specified in the code.

 Observe the estimated sources updating over time.
 Note that after